xu-hao/QueryArrow/README.md

 The command for starting the server is `QueryArrowServer`.

-## Build C++ plugin
+## iRODS Database Plugin

 In addition to running QueryArrow as a standalone service, QueryArrow provides an iRODS database plugin.

-(to be updated: how to build irods plugin)
+To build it, follow instructions for building iRODS database plugins.